 This course provides training in the placement, spreading, and compaction of asphalt materials.

-Prerequisite: Acceptance as an apprentice with the Illinois Laborers' and Contractors' Joint Apprenticeship and Training Program (ILCJATP).
+Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Acceptance as an apprentice with the Illinois Laborers' and Contractors' Joint Apprenticeship and Training Program (ILCJATP).

 LBR-0145 Grade Checking